Are Tomatoes Bad For Gout?

 Tomatoes are not high in purines which cause uric acid to form.
 However, tomatoes contain compounds that can raise uric acid levels in the body and potentially trigger a gout attack.

-In a study by the Arthritis Research Centre in Australia, researchers found that a specific type of glutamate could potentially aggravate gout symptoms by stimulating inflammatory pathways.
+In a study by the Arthritis Research Centre in Australia on tomatoes and gout, researchers found that a specific type of glutamate could potentially aggravate gout symptoms by stimulating inflammatory pathways.

-However, in another study by the Gout & Uric Acid Education Society, researchers found that a tomato paste rich in lycopene was actually able to reduce uric acid levels and prevent gout attacks.
+However, in another study by the Gout & Uric Acid Education Society on tomatoes and gout, researchers found that a tomato paste rich in lycopene was actually able to reduce uric acid levels and prevent gout attacks.

 Conclusion